Staying or Moving When Your Spouse is Deployed

 After you've considered all your options, you may decide that moving closer to home or somewhere else is best for you and your family.
 Remember to do these things if you choose to move:

 - Give your contact information to your spouse's unit.

 - Contact TRICARE.
 Talk with a TRICARE representative about how your health care benefits will cover you and your family.

 - Notify installation housing or your landlord that you'll be moving.

 - Change your address with the post office.
 Make sure your mail is forwarded.

 - Keep in touch with your spouse's unit contacts.
 Visit the unit website often.
-Remember, there are many resources within the Family Readiness Systems to support you — chaplains, behavioral health professionals, the Military and Family Support Center, or Morale, Welfare and Recreation.
+Remember, there are many resources within the Family Readiness System to support you — chaplains, behavioral health professionals, the Military and Family Support Center, or the Morale, Welfare and Recreation Program.

 - Stay connected to other military spouses or support programs.
 Your local Red Cross chapter and State Family Program at the Joint Forces Headquarters are great resources for information.

 Military OneSource consultants can help you with your decision to stay or move, and are available to provide personalized support for your service member’s deployment, your move or both.
 Reach out by calling 800-342-9647 and talk to someone who understands military life.
 OCONUS/International?
 Click here for calling options.
 Relocation professionals at your installation also are available.